nitinronge91/Fleet-Wide-Breach-Master-Key-Attack-on-Electric-Vehicle-Ecosystem/README.md

 ![image](https://github.com/user-attachments/assets/d9c0a950-ffa1-4797-8aed-7e89b04e53a5)

-Pair the key fob using routine control service
+*Pair the key fob using routine control service*

-Confirm key fob paired with read DID 0xFD02.
+Confirm key fob paired with read UDS service using  DID 0xFD02.

         Read number of key fob paired with Vehicle DID 	:6xx 0x03 0x22 0xFD 0x02
         Positive response 			     		:6yy 0x04 0x62 0xFD 0x02 0x01

 ![image](https://github.com/user-attachments/assets/09b7f08f-e642-480e-aaf4-c9d84878c3b2)
-Confirm key fob paired with ECU
+*Confirm key fob paired with ECU*

 As there is no security access implemented in system specific session, we were able to start key pairing routine and for key pairing there is no freshness counter or rolling code implemented so, captured pairing signal is valid for any time duration. whenever we replay the captured signal, the key fob gets paired with vehicle.
 The authentication algorithm  for LF-RF communication between key fob and Body control module ECU is weak.
 So, after replaying pairing signal from HackRF device original key fob is paired with Body control module ECU.